4.1.9 Satsop River Bridge N5 (Pile Trestle)

 Pile trestles are built with a variable number of bents.
 Bents are close together, usually about 15 feet. insuring that the settling or failure of one, or possibly more, does not render the entire structure unstable.
 The bents are constructed on site.

 The timber piles driven into the ground at different angles -- the center pile or piles straight down, and those on either side leaning inward, resulting in a triangular-shaped bent with a wide base.
-When all piles in a bent have been driven as deep as practicable, their tops are cut level and capped with a large, transverse timber beam (top cap).
+When all the piles in a bent have been driven as deep as practicable, their tops are cut level and capped with a large, transverse timber beam (top cap).
 The individual piles of each bent are interconnected with horizontal, diagonal and lateral bracing.

 Bents are connected by stringers (also called "chords") laid longitudinally atop the bent caps, usually spanning at least two bents, and staggered.
 These support wood cross-ties to which the steel rails on which the trains run are attached.